PhilterPaper/Perl-PDF-Builder/README.md

 This archive contains the distribution PDF::Builder.
 See **Changes** file for the version and list of changes from the previous release.

+## A CAUTION on PDF versions

+PDF::Builder (like its predecessor) is written to produce, _and process_, **PDF 1.4** level documents.
+A few PDF 1.5 features are _tolerated_, but be aware that many 1.5 and up features are likely to be mishandled.
+If you must read in and process a PDF that contains features of version 1.5 or higher, it is possible that PDF::Builder may fail in some manner.
+Many bugs reported against PDF::Builder turn out to be an attempt to read in a PDF of version 1.5 or higher!
+Do note that many PDF writers will label their output as 1.7 (or even 2.0), while not necessarily incorporating features beyond 1.4, but you cannot count on this.
+If you can adjust this setting, consider asking your PDF writer to produce only 1.4 level PDF files.

+Although PDF::Builder _does_ support most PDF features up to level 1.4, it is **not** guaranteed to properly read in and handle _every_ legal 1.4 feature defined.
+It was written to primarily _produce_ 1.4 level documents that basically any PDF reader out there can handle.
+A few 1.5 level features can be read in and properly handled, or even produced from calls (see the documentation).
+The only thing guaranteed is that PDF::Builder _should_ be able to read in any document that it has produced.

 ## Obtaining and Installing the Package